 Should I stay or should I go I can’t decide between root canal therapy or extraction

-But before you picture yourself walking around with one less tooth, you might like to know that modern dentistry doesn’t advocate tooth extraction as the first option.
+Ever had agonising pain in your tooth?
+Maybe as you tried to cope with the pain, you wondered whether you should just get the tooth extracted?
+After all, if the tooth isn’t there, the pain should just disappear!But before you picture yourself walking around with one less tooth, you might like to know that modern dentistry doesn’t advocate tooth extraction as the first option.
 Modern dentists will usually advise you to preserve and keep your natural tooth – tooth extraction is normally the last optionTooth extraction isn’t the first option of modern dental treatment because removing a tooth that’s painful can have negative consequences on your mouth and gum health.When you have a tooth extracted:

 You also need to consider:

 Still got questions about whether you should have your tooth extracted or root canal therapy?
 Leave your questions in the comments below and I’ll answer them for you.